Fulgione-group/ParaMask/README.md

 ## 3. ParaMask_Cluster_Seeds.sh
 In the final step, SNPs are clustered into multicopy haplotypes, and a comprehensive SNP annotation is provided.
 This phase yields three output files:

-- The original Het file with the definitive status.
+- **.finalClass.het** file The original Het file with the definitive status.
-- Cluster file outlining each multicopy SNP along with its annotation.
+- **clusters.txt** Cluster file outlining each multicopy SNP along with its annotation.
-- Bed file distinguishing single- and multicopy regions.
+- **.finalClass.bed** Bed file distinguishing single- and multicopy regions.

 # Details